I subscribe to an email from a website called Big Green Purse.

 fresh asparagus with chives from the garden

-(the chives, not the asparagus)
+(the chives, not the asparagus),

 grilled whole wheat crostini, and fresh strawberries for dessert)